Koudela/eArc-router/README.md

 reference the current directory.

-To exclude an existing or inherited directory just leave the target empty. `.redirect` directives are part of the tree inheritance.
+To exclude an existing or inherited directory just leave the target empty. `.redirect` directives are part of the event tree inheritance.
 If several `.redirect` directives of the same path exists naming the same sub folder the ordering of the ´earc.event_tree.directories´ is important.
 The directives are overwritten in the order their directory tree are registered.
 You can use the target shortcut `~`